 Enjoy the scenic views as you pass through numerous historic communities when you drive from La Crosse to Prairie du Chien, one of Wisconsin’s prettiest river towns.
 Experience Victorian life when you tour Villa Louis, a restored 1870s mansion that once belonged to one of Wisconsin’s most prosperous families.
-Afterwards, hike the trails at Wyalusing State Park or stop by Mississippi Explorer Cruises to explore the river from the deck of a riverboat.
-Stay the night in Prairie du Chien.
+Afterwards, hike the trails at Wyalusing State Park.

 La Crosse to Prairie du Chien: 60 miles(95 km)

 Drive south to make your way back through the state.
 Tour the Stonefield Historic Site, the home of Wisconsin’s first governor, in Cassville.
 Eat dinner and take a tour of the National Brewery Museum in Potosi.
 A popular attraction is the Dickeyville Grotto, a unique series of religious grottosand shrines.
 Also visit Sinsinawa Mound, which houses a retreat center, bookshop, Fr.
 Mazzuchelli exhibit, art gallery and sustainable farm.
 Head to Platteville and hike the world’s largest M – a monogram for the former Wisconsin Mining School.
-Stay overnight in Platteville or continue south to Illinois’ Chicago O’Hare International Airport.
+Stay overnight in Platteville or continue on your way.